Black's Beach: Access

-Torrey Pines Gliderport Trail – the most popular route to Black's Beach is via the trail from the Gliderport, located between the Torrey Pines Gliderport and the Salk Institute for Biological Studies.
-This steep rugged trail down the 300 ft cliffs is usually well maintained by local nudists of the beach, but the city of San Diego posted a “Do Not Use” sign there, as the Torrey Pines cliffs are unstable.
+Torrey Pines Gliderport Trail – the most popular route to Black's Beach is via the trail from the Gliderport, located between Torrey Pines Gliderport and the Salk Institute for Biological Studies.
+This steep rugged trail down the 300 ft cliffs is usually well maintained by local nudists of the beach, but the City of San Diego posted a “Do Not Use” sign there, as the Torrey Pines cliffs are unstable.
 Visitors are advised to stay on the designated trails since many people have gotten stuck or even fallen to their deaths on the cliffs.

 Salk Canyon Road from UCSD – Students from the University of California, San Diego have access to this steep, 0.5 mi long, gated, paved road at the southern end of Black's Beach, which is popular with surfers.
 The clothing-optional portion of the beach begins 0.5 mi north of this access point.

-Torrey Pines State Beach – A 2 mi walk south from the parking lot at the base of Torrey Pines State Reserve, along the steep cliffs, and past Flatrock arrives at Black's Beach.
+Torrey Pines State Beach – A 2 mi walk south from the parking lot at the base of Torrey Pines State Natural Reserve, along the steep cliffs, and past Flatrock arrives at Black's Beach.
+As of summer 2024, the hiking path around Flatrock Point has collapsed, and anyone wishing to get to Black's from Torrey Pines must climb the rocks or wade through waist-deep water.

-La Jolla Shores – If the tide is low, a 3 mi walk north from La Jolla Shores beach, past Scripps Pier and the rocky tidepools of Scripps Beach takes visitors to Black's Beach.
+La Jolla Shores – If the tide is low, a 3 mi walk north from La Jolla Shores beach, past Scripps Pier and the rocky tidepools of Scripps Beach takvisitors to Black's Beach.
 The route is blocked at high tides.
 During low tide, it is also possible to walk from Torrey Pines State beach to Black's Beach.